DefGuard/docs/using-defguard-for-end-users/desktop-client/README.md

 Additionally, after being added to the group, the user must log out for the changes to take effect.

-More details about the group and permissions can be found here: [https://docs.defguard.net/support-1/troubleshooting-guides/desktop-client/unix-socket-permission-error-on-connect-linux](https://docs.defguard.net/support-1/troubleshooting-guides/desktop-client/unix-socket-permission-error-on-connect-linux)
+More details about the group and permissions can be found [here](../../support-1/troubleshooting-guides/desktop-client/unix-socket-permission-error-on-connect-linux.md)

 {% hint style="warning" %}
 On Linux the desktop client uses `resolvconf` to manage DNS servers.
-On newer distributions it should be a symbolic link to `resolvectl`, more details can be found on the [troubleshooting](https://github.com/DefGuard/docs/blob/docs/help/broken-reference/README.md) page.
+On newer distributions it should be a symbolic link to `resolvectl`, more details can be found on the [troubleshooting](../../support-1/troubleshooting-guides/desktop-client/resolvconf-not-found-debian.md) page.
 {% endhint %}

 {% hint style="warning" %}